mikewitk/budget-tracker/README.md

 * Delete any income/expense
 * Input to add description and value for the income/expense
 * Filter by transaction type (expense, income, all)
+* Add category for transaction on input income = [ salary, investment, bonus ] expense = [ house, personal, education]

 ## Future Features

-* Add category for transaction on input income = [ salary, investment, bonus, etc ] expense = [ housing, utilities, etc]
 * Filter by transaction category
 * Sort transactions by date
 * Graph to display total transaction per day